letsencrypt/cp-cps/CPS.md

 ### 4.3.1 CA actions during certificate issuance

+Certificates issued by the Root CA require an individual authorized by ISRG to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

+The source of a certificate request is confirmed before issuance.
+CA processes are protected from unauthorized modification during certificate issuance.
+Issued certificates are stored in a database and then made available to the Subscriber.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

+End-entity certificates are made available to Subscribers via the ACME protocol as soon after issuance as reasonably possible.
+Typically this happens within a few seconds.

+All end-entity certificates are logged to Certificate Transparency servers as soon as reasonably possible.
+Typically this happens within a few seconds.

 ## 4.4 Certificate acceptance